-Massachusetts Division of Fisheries and Wildlife 1 Rabbit Hill Road, Westborough, MA 01581
+Massachusetts Division of Fisheries and Wildlife 1 Rabbit Hill Road, Westborough, MA 01581 nore information on rare species and natural communities, please see our fact sheets online at mass.gov/nhesp.

 Wetland Cores are the least disturbed wetlands in the state within undeveloped landscapes those with intact buffers and little fragmentation or other stressors associated with development.
 These wetlands are most likely to support critical wetland functions (i.e., natural hydrologic conditions, diverse plant and animal habitats, etc.) and are most likely to maintain these functions into the future.